-Ostrander Lake Trail is a 12 mile moderately trafficked out and back trail located near Yosemite National Park, CA that features a lake and is rated as moderate.
+Ostrander Lake Trail is a 12 mile moderately trafficked out and back trail located near Yosemite National Park, California that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.
 Horses are also able to use this trail.

 This is a 12.4 mile out and back hike to Ostrander Lake with about 1617 ft. of elevation gain, from 7000 ft to over 8600 ft.
 The trail head is located off Glacier Point Road.
 The first 3 miles of the hike are relatively flat.
 The next 3 miles climb at about a 10% grade.
 The mountain crests at about 5 and 3/4 miles, then drops down to Ostrander Lake (8505 ft).